Brandon Crawford Player Props: Giants vs. Rangers

 Brandon Crawford At The Plate

-- Crawford is hitting .205 with 10 doubles, a triple, six home runs and 21 walks.
+- Crawford is batting .205 with 10 doubles, a triple, six home runs and 21 walks.

-- Crawford has picked up a hit in 50.0% of his 72 games this season, with multiple hits in 9.7% of those games.
+- In 50.0% of his 72 games this season, Crawford has picked up at least one hit.
+He's also had seven multi-hit games.

-- Crawford has had at least one RBI in 33.3% of his games this season (24 of 72), with more than one RBI six times (8.3%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Crawford has driven home a run in 24 games this season (33.3%), including more than one RBI in 8.3% of his games and producing three or more of his team's runs on two occasions..

-- He has scored a run in 24 games this year, with multiple runs three times.
+- He has scored a run in 24 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.